 This is the skull of fossil LB1, found in 2003 in the Liang Bua cave of Flores island, Indonesia.
 Next October 27th it will be 10 years since the discovery was published in Nature in 2004.
-It belongs to a nearly complete female skeleton, dated 18,000 years B.P.
+It belongs to a nearly complete female skeleton, dated to 100-60 ka.

 Apart from LB1 there are other rests discovered in that cave.
-They all describe a human with reduced size (around 100 cm tall, so nicknamed ‘The hobbit’) and little brain (around 400 cc, similar to chimps), but they were found together with complex tools dated to 90-13 Ka and evidences of fire.
+They all describe a human with reduced size (around 100 cm tall, so nicknamed ‘The hobbit’) and little brain (around 400 cc, similar to chimps), but they were found together with complex tools dated to 190-50 ka and evidences of fire.

-They were defined by the discoverers (P. Brown, M. Morwood et al) as a new species: Homo floresiensis… Recently a new study has moved the datation of some of the Liang Bua finds back to 200,000 years.
+They were defined by the discoverers (P. Brown, M. Morwood et al) as a new species: Homo floresiensis… Initially dated at 18 ka, in 2016 the revised stratigraphy and chronology moved the Liang Bua finds to the range of c.
+200 ka to 60 ka (Sutikna et al, 2016).

 A little background